Dayton, OH

 Woodland Historic Tour

-Explore the history of Woodland, established in 1841 and counted among the nation’s earliest rural cemeteries.
-The tour visits the graves of the Wright Brothers, Paul Laurence Dunbar, Erma Bombeck, James Ritty, the Stanley and Mead families, George Newcom, and many other notable and infamous Dayton residents.
+Explore Woodland, established in 1841 and counted among the oldest rural cemeteries in the United States.
+This guided walk visits the graves of the Wright Brothers, Paul Laurence Dunbar, Erma Bombeck, James Ritty, the Stanley family, the Mead family, George Newcom, and many other renowned and notorious Daytonians.
 Meet at Eichelberger Plaza by the cemetery’s main gates.
-Parking is available inside the grounds and outside the gates.
-Wear comfortable walking shoes and consider bringing a water bottle.
-Tours take place in most weather, with exceptions only for thunder or lightning.
-Reservations are required.
-A $5 donation is suggested, and contributions support the Woodland Arboretum Foundation and its restoration, preservation, horticultural, and educational work that helps keep Woodland a cultural resource for Dayton and Ohio.
+Parking is available inside and outside the gates.
+Comfortable walking shoes are encouraged, and a water bottle is recommended.
+Tours proceed in rain or shine, pausing only for thunder or lightning.
+Reservations are required, with a suggested $5 donation.
+Contributions support the Woodland Arboretum Foundation and its restoration, preservation, horticultural, and educational efforts that help keep Woodland a cultural resource for Dayton and Ohio.

 Woodland Cemetery and Arboretum